RIPmr/document/docs/RaindropFXPro200.md

 <div align=center><img width="80%" src="_pics/RFXP_150/(9).png"/></div>

-#### 3.For unity 5.6.1-2018.1
+#### 2.For unity 5.6.1-2018.1
 Use the GitHub installation.
 The installation method is detailed in the installation documentation in the github project (https://github.com/Unity-Technologies/PostProcessing).

-#### 4.For unity 5.4.3-5.6
+#### 3.For unity 5.4.3-5.6
 Post processing stack (v2) may not work correctly with those old versions unity.
-If you want to use RaindropFX in those old versions unity, see section 5 legacy version.
+If you want to use RaindropFX in those old versions unity, you can choose RaindropFX Lite.

 ### 2-1-2 Download RaindropFX to your project {docsify-ignore}
-If you have an old version RaindropFX v0.5.0, delete it first, then download and import RaindropFX V1.0.1 to your project, and you will see those files:
+If you have an old version RaindropFX, delete it first, then download and import new RaindropFX to your project, and you will see those files:

 <div align=center><img width="20%" src="_pics/RFXP_200/files.png"/></div>